damianposlowski/microservices-app/README.md

 - payment

 It's a microservice allowing to manage inventory supplies, buy these supplies with a payment system that additionally adds provision and update the inventory after each transaction.

+The project was based on the freecodecamp course by Scalable Scripts.